FGM-148 Javelin: Warhead

 Electronic arming and fusing, called Electronic Safe Arming and Fire (ESAF), is present on the Javelin.
 The ESAF system enables the firing and arming process to proceed, while imposing a series of safety checks on the missile.
 ESAF cues the launch motor after the trigger is pulled.
-When the missile reaches a key acceleration point (indicating that it has cleared the launch tube), the ESAF initiates a second arming signal to fire the flight motor.
+When the missile reaches a key acceleration point, indicating that it has cleared the launch tube, the ESAF initiates a second arming signal to fire the flight motor.
 After another check on missile conditions (target lock check), ESAF initiates final arming to enable the warheads for detonation upon target impact.
-When the missile strikes the target, ESAF enables the tandem warhead function (provide appropriate time between the detonation of the precursor charge and the detonation of the main charge).
+When the missile strikes the target, ESAF enables the tandem warhead function, to provide appropriate time between the detonation of the precursor charge and the detonation of the main charge.

 Though the Javelin's tandem HEAT warhead has proven efficient at destroying tanks, most threats it was employed against in Iraq and Afghanistan were weapon crews and teams, buildings, and lightly armored and unarmored vehicles.
 To make the Javelin more useful in these scenarios, the Aviation and Missile Research, Development, and Engineering Center developed a multi-purpose warhead (MPWH) for the FGM-148F.
-While it is still lethal against tanks, the new warhead has a naturally fragmenting steel warhead case that doubles the effectiveness against personnel due to enhanced fragmentation.
+While it is still lethal against tanks, the new warhead has a naturally fragmenting steel warhead case, that doubles the effectiveness against personnel due to enhanced fragmentation.
 The MPWH does not add weight or cost and has a lighter composite missile mid-body to enable drop-in replacement to existing Javelin tubes.
-The Javelin F-model was planned to begin deliveries in early 2020; the improved missile design, along with new lighter CLU with an improved target tracker, entered production in May 2020.
+The Javelin F-model was planned to begin deliveries in early 2020.
+The improved missile design, along with new lighter CLU with an improved target tracker, entered production in May 2020.